 There are 2 Year Five classes, the Rowan class and the Redwood class.

-Mrs Tanner is the teacher in Rowan class.
-Mrs Watson is the Teaching Assistant.
+Miss Cunningham is the teacher in Rowan class.

 In Year 5 we use elements of the National Curriculum as well as our own creative and interactive approaches to teaching, incorporating a range of teaching techniques into lessons.
 Throughout the year we will be encouraging the children to become more independent in their learning, identifying their own targets and ways forward, helping them to prepare for the challenges they will face in Year 6 and their upcoming educational futures.